perminder-klair/cms-core/README.md

 If you find any bugs, please create an issue at [issue tracker for project Github repository](https://github.com/TBL-CMS/Core/issues).

 ## Know Issues / ToDo
-* Change PHP short tags to full
+* media upload from media tab

 ## License
 This work is licensed under a MIT license.
 Full text is included in the `LICENSE` file in the root of codebase.